Book a Demo

 Transferring a portion of the audience to online saves on physical event-hire costs, but also the chance to connect emotionally with your supporters, aligning your fundraising closely with your cause and services.

-Hybrid fundraising suits all sizes of organisations, which is why we think it's such a good trend to observe.
+Hybrid fundraising suits all sizes of organisations, which is why we think it’s such a good trend to observe.
+Learn more about charity fundraising trends and strategies.

 It can take the form of a large-scale event - an annual auction or regular sponsored community fair for instance.
 An interactive approach will reach more people and allow for last-minute changes of plan.
 The weather can always scupper a well-planned event with a moment's notice!